thavlik/doom-gameplay-dataset/README.md

 There are no class labels or ground truth; this dataset is primarily intended for unsupervised learning.

-Custom maps and a few weapon/enemy mods made their way into dataset.
+A few videos containing weapon/enemy mods made their way into dataset.
 Future efforts may be directed at "purifying" the data in ways such as omitting these custom weapons.

 ## Resolutions